ezeYaniv/git-hooks-practice/README.md

 1.

 ## Current status: What should future me know about where this project left off?
-THIS>  changed testbranch but NOT package json
+THIS>  changed testbranch but NOT package json asdf